World Cup 2026: IShowSpeed Snubs Ghana, Predicts Tournament Winner

 During that trip, he toured major cultural sites such as Black Star Square and participated in a traditional naming ceremony with Akuapem chiefs, where he was given the name Barima Kofi Akuffo.

-He has also received a Ghanaian passport and frequently showcases elements of Ghanaian culture across his platforms, further deepening his link with the country.
+He has also received a Ghanaian passport and frequently showcases elements of the local culture across his platforms, further deepening his link with the country.

 Still, his World Cup prediction did not reflect that relationship.

-For Ghana, the comments are unlikely to cause concern.
+For Ghana, Speed's comments are unlikely to cause concern.

 The Black Stars head into the tournament firmly in underdog territory, ranked among the lowest teams by FIFA heading into the competition.